-Order Free Credit Report Scam: How It Works
+Order Credit Report For Free Scam: How It Works

 There have been probably times in your life when you wanted to get a copy of your credit report.
 Scammers place ads on the Internet promoting free credit reports, but when you click on the link, you are required to join a club.
 How does the scam work?
 Let’s take a look at the fraud and how you can get your credit score report for free, as well as watch the top 10 mistakes people do when trying to improve their credit.
 Let’s start with the scam and the invitation to join the club.

-Let's say you sign up quick and easy, since it doesn't seem like it's a big deal to fill your information in for the membership.
+Let’s say you sign up quickly and easily since it doesn’t seem like it’s a big deal to fill your information in for the membership.
 However, you (and everyone else) ignore the fine print.
-It states that "accepting membership" means that you will start being charged monthly on your credit card.
-By the time you find out about the trick and opt out, several hundreds of dollars have gone to the "club".
+It states that “accepting membership” means that you will start being charged monthly on your credit card.
+By the time you find out about the trick and opt-out, several hundreds of dollars have gone to the “club”.

 Not Sure How To Pull Your Free Annual Credit Report?

-There seem to be an online mass confusion about ordering free annual credit reports, which is why many scammers take advantage of the situation.
+There seems to be online mass confusion about ordering free annual credit reports, which is why many scammers take advantage of the situation.
 What is the truth?
-Here is the info you need as an US, UK, Canadian and Australian citizen.
+Here is the info you need as a US, UK, Canadian and Australian citizen.

 Watch the video below to see how you can get your credit report for free:

 You are entitled to one free copy of your credit report every 12 months from each of the three nationwide credit reporting companies (Equifax, Experian and Transunion).
 How can you do it?

 If you live in the United States, you can order online HERE, the only authorized website for free credit reports, or call 1-877-322-8228.
 You will need to provide your name, address, social security number, and date of birth to verify your identity.
 You may order your reports from each of the three companies at the same time, or you can order your report from each one at a time.

 If you live in Australia, you can get your credit report HERE.